All those Ramsey classes (Ramsey classes with closures and forbidden homomorphisms): Construction of Ramsey lifts

-$\mathcal K^+$ has the \emph{lift property} with respect to $\K$ if for every $\str{A}\in \K$ there is $\str{B}\in \K$ with the lift property for $\str{A}$. \end{defn} In the special case where the lift adds only the order the lift property is also called the \emph{ordering property} (which is one of the classical Ramsey theory definitions~\cite{Leeb,Nevsetvril1976}).
+$\mathcal K^+$ has the \emph{lift property} with respect to $\K$ if for every $\str{A}\in \K$ there is $\str{B}\in \K$ with the lift property for $\str{A}$. \end{definition} In the special case where the lift adds only the order the lift property is also called the \emph{ordering property} (which is one of the classical Ramsey theory definitions~\cite{Leeb,Nevsetvril1976}).

-Lifts with the lift property are used to compute Ramsey degrees and universal minimal flows~\cite{Kechris2005}.
-Moreover it can be shown that every class has at most one Ramsey lift up to bi-definability.
-Ramsey lifts with the lift property can thus be considered to be the minimal lifts (see e.g.~\cite{The2013}).
+Lifts with the lift property are used to compute Ramsey degrees and universal minimal flows \cite{Kechris2005}.
+Moreover, it can be shown that every class has at most one precompact Ramsey lift up to bi-definability.
+Ramsey lifts with the lift property can thus be considered to be the minimal lifts (see \eg{}\ \cite{The2013}).

-In a Ramsey setting it is natural to work with classes that are not strong amalgamation classes of ordered structures themselves but can be turned into one by mean of a precompact lift.
+In the Ramsey setting it is natural to work with classes that are not strong amalgamation classes of ordered structures themselves but can be turned into one by means of a precompact lift.
 A good candidate for a class with a precompact Ramsey lift is the age of an $\omega$-categorical structure: every $\omega$-categorical structure can be turned to homogenous one by an appropriate precompact lift.
-This process is called the \emph{standard homogenisation}~\cite{Covington1990} and the lift which turns a class to amalgamation class is the \emph{homogenising lift}.
+This process is called the \emph{standard homogenisation}~\cite{Covington1990} and the corresponding lift is called the \emph{homogenising lift}.

-Given an age $\K$ of an $\omega$-categorical structure $\str{U}$ the homogenising lift $\K^+$ can always be constructed by, for every $n\geq 1$, considering the automorphism group of $\str{U}$ and adding lifted relations of arity $n$ denoting the individual orbits of $n$-tuples.
+More precisely, this is established as follows: Given an age $\K$ of an $\omega$-categorical structure $\str{U}$, the homogenising lift $\K^+$ can always be constructed by, for every $n\geq 1$, considering the automorphism group of $\str{U}$ and adding lifted relations of arity $n$ denoting the individual orbits of $n$-tuples.
 The lift $\K^+$ is then the age of the ultrahomogeneous structure $\str{U}^+$ created this way.
-Such a general description is rarely useful to obtain Ramsey property.
-We will focus on classes defined by forbidden homomorphism-embeddings because these, when homogenised, turns into strong amalgamation classes which are in heart of our Ramsey argument.
-First we give an explicit homogenisation of these classes.
-This is done in a fully constructive way which leads to an explicit description of Ramsey lifts and therefore also to a way to compute Ramsey degrees and universal minimal flows.
+However such a general description is rarely useful for obtaining the Ramsey property.
+We will focus on classes defined by forbidden homomorphism-embeddings because these, when homogenised, turn into strong amalgamation classes which are at the heart of our Ramsey argument.
+First, we give an explicit homogenisation of these classes.
+This is done in a fully constructive way which leads to an explicit description of Ramsey lifts (and therefore also to a practical way of computing the Ramsey degrees and universal minimal flows).